Eczema On Lips - Lip Dermatitis Triggers And Best Treatment

 In more severe cases, the symptoms of eczema on lips may cause swelling, blistering, and crusting of the lips, as well as bleeding and discomfort.
 While the lips are the primary body parts affected by the condition, lip eczema often affects both the lips and the skin surrounding the mouth.
 Known as perioral skin, this is the skin where the red mucous membranes meet the skin (vermilion margin).
 Lip eczema can also affect the skin inside the mouth.

-How Do you know if you have eczema on your lips?
+How do you know if you have eczema on your lips?

 There are several ways to determine if you have eczema on the lips.
 One way is to perform a patch test.
 This involves applying a small amount of a suspected allergen or irritant to a patch of skin and observing the reaction.
 If the skin patch becomes red, inflamed, or itchy, you are likely allergic or sensitive to that substance.
 This can help determine if this substance may be leading you to get eczema on your lips.